OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

 *   **Contacts and relationships**.
 Data about your contacts and relationships if you use a product to share information with others, manage contacts, communicate with others, or improve your productivity.
 *   **Social data**.
 Information about your relationships and interactions between you, other people, and organizations, such as types of engagement (e.g., likes, dislikes, events, etc.) related to people and organizations.
 *   **Location data**.
 Data about your device’s location, which can be either precise or imprecise.
 For example, we collect location data using Global Navigation Satellite System (GNSS) (e.g., GPS) and data about nearby cell towers and Wi-Fi hotspots.
 Location can also be inferred from a device’s IP address or data in your account profile that indicates where it is located with less precision, such as at a city or postal code level.
 *   **Other input**.
 Other inputs provided when you use our products.
 For example, data such as the buttons you press on an Xbox wireless controller using Xbox Live, skeletal tracking data when you use Kinect, and other sensor data, like the number of steps you take, when you use devices that have applicable sensors.
 And, if you use Spend, at your direction, we also collect financial transaction data from your credit card issuer to provide the service.
+If you attend an in-store event, we collect the data you provide to us when registering for or during the event and if you enter into a prize promotion, we collect the data you input into the entry form.

 **Content**.
 Content of your files and communications you input, upload, receive, create, and control.
 For example, if you transmit a file using Skype to another Skype user, we need to collect the content of that file to display it to you and the other user.
 If you receive an email using Outlook.com, we need to collect the content of that email to deliver it to your inbox, display it to you, enable you to reply to it, and store it for you until you choose to delete it.
 Other content we collect when providing products to you include: